bennettslin/bobtail_dominoes_app/DEMO_NOTES.md

 # Demo notes
-* Implement random shuffle of players
-    * Show players in round table
 * Show trophies next to scores of winners
 * Timeout to account for sound playing
     * But have next move ready